S-erenity/NeuroKey/README.md

 - 2025-9-25 - Fixed mobility issues on Typo (increase wheel size).
 - 2025-9-26 - Day two of fixing mobility issues.
 - 2025-10-7 - Started working on an autonomus driving mode for Typo.
 Increased motor RPM from 200 to 600.
-- 2025-10-9 - Day 2 of working on the autonomus driving mode.
-Decreased motor RPM from 200 to 100.
+- 2025-10-9 - Day two of working on the autonomus driving mode.